Muenster attacker was lone German with mental health problems - minister

 Saturday’s attack in Muenster came a year to the day of a truck attack in Stockholm in which a suspected Islamist militant sympathizer links killed five people.

-On Saturday evening, the White House issued a statement sending U.S. President Donald Trump’s “thoughts and prayers” to the families of those killed.

-French President Emmanuel Macron tweeted: “All my thoughts are with the victims of the attack in Muenster.
-France shares in Germany’s suffering”.

-Writing by Paul Carrel; Editing by Raissa Kasolowsky
+Additional reporting by Sabine Siebold; Writing by Paul Carrel; Editing by Raissa Kasolowsky and Jane Merriman